talyruger/law-firm-template/README.md

-# Tickle Law Office Website
+# Law Firm Website Template

-A modern, professional website for Tickle Law Office built with React, TypeScript, and Material-UI.
+A modern, professional website template for law firms built with React, TypeScript, and Material-UI.

 ## Features